 - A BS3621 standard (or better) rimlock

 - A key operated multi-point locking system having at least three locking bolts

-Feel free to get in touch with the team on 0845 872 5090 or send an email to: firstname.lastname@example.org.
+Feel free to get in touch on 0845 872 5090 or send an email to: firstname.lastname@example.org.